Heath Braxton: Creation and casting

-In late 2010, Network Seven began running teaser trailers for a new trio of characters known as "The River Boys".
+In late 2010, Network Seven began running teaser trailers for a new trio of characters "The River Boys".
 Said to be a "bad-boy surf gang with dodgy reputations", The River Boys consist of three brothers – Heath, Darryl Braxton (Steve Peacocke) and Casey (Lincoln Younes).
 Koby Abberton's Bra Boys were the inspiration for The River Boys.
-Heath made his on screen debut in February 2011.
+Heath made his on-screen debut in February 2011.

 Heath was the first of The River Boys to be announced, with Ewing's casting revealed on 24 September 2010.
 Heath is Ewing's second role with Home and Away, having appeared as Reuben Humphries in 2007.
-For his role, Ewing had to get fit and he joked "I don't think they would cast overweight guys to play surfers, so yeah, I'm sure it was a factor for the producers."
+For his role, Ewing had to get fit and he joked, "I don't think they would cast overweight guys to play surfers, so yeah, I'm sure it was a factor for the producers."
 He added that he cannot surf well and was relieved that the producers did not test his surfing skills at his audition.
 Initially, Ewing was employed as a member of the guest cast.
 He told Daniel Kilkelly of Digital Spy that Heath was originally planned to be a part of the series for six months, but revealed that he had since joined the regular cast.